Usage Guide (test)

 Make sure you run the release build - the debug build does so much extra work that it misses race conditions the release build will pick up on.

 The test programme is run from the command line.
-Change directory into test_and_benchmark/test/bin/ and type;
+Change directory into liblfds700/test/test/bin/ and type;

 The full command line (which is printed by -h or by running with no arguments) is as follows;

--i [n] : The test programme will loop n times.
-Any error (e.e. allocation failure) or test failure will cause the test programme to print and error and exit completely, rather than merely abort the current iteration.
+-i [n] : the test programme will loop n times.
+The test programme runs clean under valgrind on 64-bit Linux.
+Any error (e.e. allocation failure) or test failure will cause the test programme to print and error and exit.

 -m [n] : There are a large number of tests.
 Mainly these tests run one thread per logical core, but there are a few API tests and a few single-threaded tests.
 Each test being run typically allocates a large number of data structure elements with which to perform the test.
 The value supplied to the -m argument is the amount of memory to be used for element allocation, in megabytes.
-The code does not properly or consistently check for memory exhaustion; a safe absolute minimum is 4mb, 64mb is a reasonable minimum for testing, and anything more than 1gb gives no advantage.
+Some other minor allocations also occur, so the argument is not exactly honoured.
+By and large, the more memory, the better, but there are one or two tests which are slowish and become slower the more data structure elements are present in the data structure.

 -r : If run with no arguments, the help text is displayed.
 As such, an argument is needed to inform the test programme that it is in fact to run tests, which is why the "-r" argument exists.